aleksei-golubev/text-generator/README.md

 # Text Generator

 This repository contains the code for an application that leverages the OpenAI API to generate texts in Spanish, along with translations into Russian, questions, and a list of words.
 It is designed as an experimental platform for text generation and management.
+Some functionality (slug generator and FTP uploader) is generated with ChatGPT within experimental pair programming mode.

 ## Features